Understanding the Dark Triad

 Guarding Against the Subtle Influence of Dark Triad Individuals

 In his 2013 book, Office Politics: How to Thrive in a World of Lying, Backstabbing and Dirty Tricks, psychologist Oliver James declares that Dark Triad tendencies can give someone a nefarious advantage in the workplace, in terms of career and progression.
 Being "triadic," that is exhibiting all three of the Dark Triad tendencies, can help people bully or manipulate their way to the top of an organization – think greedy Gordon Gecko, in the movie Wall Street.

-Patrick Fagan, an associate lecturer in consumer behavior at Goldsmith University in the U.K., also suggests the dark traits can help individuals "get ahead," even if they don't "get along."
+Patrick Fagan, an associate lecturer in consumer behavior at Goldsmiths, University of London, in the U.K., also suggests the dark traits can help individuals "get ahead," even if they don't "get along."
 Narcissists' high self-esteem may give them a high yearning for leadership, psychopathic people tend to focus on achievement without being too concerned at the effect their ambition might have on others, and Machiavellians can be very adept at portraying themselves in a good light.

 Clive Boddy, Professor of Leadership and Organisation Behaviour at Middlesex University in the U.K., contends that Dark Triad traits can lead to the creation of "corporate psychopaths" with a diminished sense of corporate or collective responsibility.
 He argues such personality types are often more prevalent within sectors such as financial services and the civil service.
 (We can speculate that these behaviors may have played a key part in the catastrophe of the global financial crisis of 2004-08.)